svrooij/sonos2mqtt/README.md

   --version          Show version number                               [boolean]
 ```

+### Configuration

+The configuration is loaded from any of these sources.
+Config file from location `/data/config.json` (overridable with ENV `CONFIG_PATH`).
+Environment variables config name prefixed with `SONOS2MQTT_` or commandline parameters.
+Choose whatever suits your needs.

 ### MQTT Url

 Use the MQTT url to connect to your specific mqtt server.
 Check out [mqtt.connect](https://github.com/mqttjs/MQTT.js#connect) for the full description.